9-8-7-6/cs-notes/operating-systems/01-introduction.md

-# Lecture 01: Introduction to Operating Systems
+# Introduction to Operating Systems

 ## I/O Communication Basics

-- There is a **passive controller** between the device and memory to handle communication, due to the large speed difference between them.
+- There is a **passive** controller between the device and memory to handle communication to deal with the large speed difference between them.
-- The **CPU issues commands**, after which **data is transferred** to the **controller's buffer**, and then written back to memory.
+- The **CPU launches commands** to the controller, after **data is transferred** to the **controller's buffer**, and then written back to memory.

 ## Legacy I/O Mechanism: Busy Waiting